Produced by TheMediaDesk, ©2021, updated 2025

 15 and 16

-The merchants of these things “ploutesantes” (have become rich / wealthy) from her will stand at a distance because of the 'fear/ terror/ alarm' of the 'torment/ torture' of her, 'mourning/ lamenting', saying 'woe / alas' to the great city having been vested with “byssinon” (fine linen / cotton) and “porphyroun” (royal purple) and “kokkinon” (crimson) and has been “kechrysomene” (gilded) with gold, gems, pearls.
+The merchants of these things "ploutesantes" (have become rich / wealthy / have abundance) from her will stand at a distance because of the "phobos" (fear/ terror/ alarm) of the "basanismos" (torment / torture (this form of the word , which is more intense and dramatic than the root (which means to distress or vex), is only used six times in the NT, all of them in The Apocalypse, and three of those were in this chapter, this was the last one)) of her, "klaio" (weeping) and "pentheo" (mourning/ lamenting (that theatrical thing again)), saying 'woe / alas' to the great city having been "periballo" (wrapped / surrounded / (including) clothed) with "byssinon" (fine linen / cotton) and "porphyroun" (royal purple) and "kokkinon" (crimson) and has been "kechrysomene" (gilded) with gold, "litho timio" (precious stones / gems), pearls.

 17 - 18

-For in one hour “eremothe ho tosoutos ploutos” (brought to waste / ruin such great abundance / richness).
-And every “kybernetes” (ship's pilot (note: this same word occurs in Acts 27: 11 and is translated 'pilot' instead of 'captain' in the KJV)) and all the passengers, and “nautai” (seamen / sailers), and those who trade via the sea, stood at a distance and shrieked, seeing the smoke of her “pyroseos” (fiery test), saying, what is “homoia” (equal to) the city great?
+For in one hour "eremothe" (brought to waste / ruin / desolation) "ho tosoutos ploutos" (such great abundance / richness).
+And every "kybernetes" (ship's pilot / helmsman (note: this same word occurs in Acts 27: 11 and is translated 'pilot' instead of 'captain' in the KJV)) and all (the Greek phrase here is wordy, and means: passengers), and "nautai" (seamen / sailers), and those who trade via the sea, stood at a distance and shrieked, seeing the smoke of her "pyroseos" (fiery test), saying, what is "homoia" (equal to) the city great?

 19